Last-minute Halloween costumes you can make with things you probably already own

 Related: Quebec nurses ask partygoers to avoid ‘sexy nurse’ Halloween outfits

-With the spookiest day of the year approaching, Americans are expected to go all out when it comes to costumes, with a report from the National Retail Federation estimating $3.6bn will be spent on Halloween outfits this year.
+With the spookiest day of the year officially here, Americans are expected to go all out when it comes to costumes, with a report from the National Retail Federation estimating $3.6bn will be spent on Halloween outfits this year.

-However, with the 31st of October falling on a Monday, it means that there’s a whole weekend of celebrating ahead of us, and potentially, the need for multiple costumes.
+However, with the 31st of October falling on a Monday, it means you may have already spent an entire weekend celebrating.

-If you don’t want to spend money on a costume you’ll likely only wear once, or if you’ve simply run out of time before the weekend’s festivities begin, the good news is there are a number of last-minute costumes you can make with things you probably already have at home.
+If you don’t want to spend money on another costume you’ll likely only wear once, or if you’ve simply run out of time before today’s festivities begin, the good news is there are a number of last-minute costumes you can make with things you probably already have at home.

 From a classic skeleton to Ted Lasso from Ted Lasso, these are some of the Halloween costumes you can create with the clothes you already own.